-The proposed solution for this problem is to research the Latista technology during the construction process.
-The main focus of this analysis is to look into Latista's commissioning benefits.
-Latista is also a great tool for organization of materials onsite and procurement.
+The proposed solution for this analysis is to implement the Latista technology during the construction process.
+Latista is a great tool for organization of materials onsite and procurement.
+Using this will decrease the congestion of materials onsite.
 This technology was discussed during the 2010 PACE roundtable.
+Latista can directly help with the procurement process by having the information of what materials are onsite.
 More information can be viewed in technical assignment two.

-- Accelerates the commissioning process.

 - Decrease site congestion.

 - Increase efficiency.

 - Benefit the preconstruction/procurement of the project.

 - Material organization onsite.

 - Save costs on drawing documentation.

 - Track down material deliveries for all trades.